You know the feeling. You’re staring down a wall of paint chips at the paint store. Why are there so many options?

 Choose the Right Lighting

 The lighting you choose will make or break your white paint.
-The difference between artificial light and natural light are significant enough that it can change a pure white into something else.
+The difference between artificial light and natural light is significant enough to change a pure white into something else.

 If you get your paint on the wall and notice it looks completely different than it did on the chip, check your lighting.
 If you have warm walls and cool light, you’ll get the same type of conflict you have in mixing your paint undertones.

 The good news is, you can fix this by adjusting your light fixtures and bulbs, even after you paint.
 Light is measured in Kelvins.
 Higher Kelvins mean cooler lights; lower numbers give you warmer lights.

 Check out your lightbulb packaging to find this measurement (often, it’s shortened to K).
 You can almost guarantee you’ll get the right match.